Inspiaaa/QuadTreeImageCompression/README.md

 To measure the **compression ratio**, we can simply compare it with the size of a PNG or JPEG file storing the same image.

 Furthermore, it would be interesting to quantify the **compression "quality"**, seeing how similar it is to the original image.
-The benchmark (`benchmark.py`) uses the average of the **mean average error** (MAE) of each channel (red, green and blue).
+The benchmark (`benchmark.py`) uses the average of the **mean absolute error** (MAE) of each channel (red, green and blue).
 This value is easy to interpret, as it shows how far the red, green and blue values of each pixel are from the original on average (the color values range from 0-255).

 However, this value can be **misleading**, as some compressed images have a better (lower) MAE value than other compressed images which subjectively look better.
 For example, if an image only uses red colors (one of the three channels) the MAE at a low iteration count will have a comparatively small value.
 The MAE of an image that uses all three channels but was compressed using a higher iteration count may be higher (worse!) than that of the "simpler" image.